Qiyu6769/Qiyu/index.md

 ---
 _**[Housing price prediction 1](/prediction_model/model.md)**_

-For raw data processing, first of all, I removed the values with a missing value greater than 80%, and selected a few variables that I thought were more informative to make a graph to see if they had outlier, and removed them.
-I selected lasso, lassoCV, RandomForestRegressor, LGBMRegressor, and XGBRegressor for the prediction models.
-I compared the respective R2 and selected the highest value for the holdout prediction.
+The goal of this analysis is to predict the house prices accurately using various regression algorithms and data preprocessing techniques.
+To achieve this, the data was cleaned by removing values with a missing values greater than 80% and selected a few variables that I thought were more informative to make a graph to see if they had outlier, and removed them.
+Selected lasso, lassoCV, RandomForestRegressor, LGBMRegressor, and XGBRegressor for the prediction models.
+Compared the respective R2 and selected the highest value for the holdout prediction.
 (To avoid overfitting the model as much as possible)

 **XGBRegressor** is the one I chose at last.
 The R2 score is 0.9072.